lottiethewitch/lottiethewitch/README.md

 - Archiving
 - Weird art

+Current tech stack:
+Neovim Stan.
+LLM running on a 3090 that gives me garbage answers. jetbrains products bc Android like three computers and a steamdeck

 ## Current Projects:
 - 💻 local Proxmox server for streaming movies/shows and also backend projects :}
 - 🙇‍♀️ CSE hyperbolic time chamber